 Early on, she had a strong interest in science – but at the same time, she has always also been interested in the creative outlet that being an artist offers.
 Winemaking certainly combines both art and science.

 Fortuitously she was introduced to the Sebastiani Family (long time Sonoma County producers) and her first introduction to the wine industry was working on a bottling line for Sebastiani Family Winery while in high school.
 Intrigued with the wine business she enrolled at the University of California, Davis.
 Upon graduating in 1979 with a degree in Viticulture and Enology, she took her first position in Napa – at Inglenook.
 This was a special time in the Napa Valley – a number of now well regarded winemakers graduated from UC Davis in the late 1970’s and early 1980’s and were just starting their careers in Napa including Heidi Peterson, Lee Hudson and John Kongsgaard, among others.

 After working at Inglenook, through an introduction to the Novak family at Spottswoode from winemaker Tony Soter, Rosemary spent the next 16 years hand crafting wines for Spottswoode Winery.
 That is where we first discovered her wines many years ago; invariably when we are asked to recommend some of our favorite red wines in the Napa Valley, Spottswoode is always included in our recommendations.

-She is a winemaker who is extremely involved in the vineyard side of winemaking – she works closely with vineyard managers and spends a fair amount of time in the specific vineyards where she sources fruit from.
+She is extremely involved in the vineyard side of winemaking; she works closely with vineyard managers and spends a fair amount of time in the specific vineyards where she sources fruit from.
 All fruit for her wine comes from the same vineyard blocks every year.
 The first vintage of Gallica was from 2007.